ryanngu023/ryanngu023/README.md

 ### About Me!

-I am a second-year Informatics undergraduate student at the [University of Washington](https://www.washington.edu/)
+I am a second-year Informatics student at the [University of Washington](https://www.washington.edu/)

-- Currently interested in anything programming and design based
+- Interested in anything programming and design based 👍
-- Learning Data Structures and Algorithms
+- Learning Data Structures and Algorithms 🙃
-- Finding a Python Project to strengthen skills
+- Finding a Python Project to strengthen skills 🤓
 - Languages:
     - Java
     - HTML/CSS